GabriFila/app-sagra-pesto/README.md

 AdminPage

 - 2 sections: StorageTab, ServiceTab

+////

 - getCurrentService
 - setup listener for service where EndDate = null
 - getCurrentStorage
 - setup listener for storage document
 - useState = storage
+  ////

 StorageTab (startingCourses : IStartingCourses, courses : IStorageCourse[])

+- access storageDishes and courseNames from StorageContext
-- map courses of storage and starting courses to StorageCourse
+- map courseNames to StorageCourse and pass proper dishes as props

-StorageCourse (storageCourse : IStorageCourse, startingCourse : IStartingCourse)
+StorageCourse (courseName : string, storageDishes : IStorageDishes)

-- map dishes in storageCourse to StorageDish and pass single dish as prop with also corresponding starting dish value
+- map storageDishes to StorageDish and pass single dish as prop
 - _LAST_ plus button to add dish

-StorageDish (storageDish : IStorageDish, startingDishQt : number)
+StorageDish (storageDish : IStorageDish)

+- access storageDishes from StorageContext to find target dish and update it
+- access startingDishes from ServiceContext
-- render infos from props
+- render infos
 - useState = isEditing
-- on editButton click set isEditing to true
+- on editIcon click set isEditing to true
-- if isEditing==true becomes check icon to finish, text inputs enables
+- if isEditing==true edit icon turn into check and cancel icons and text inputs enable
+- on cancelIcon click, update stroage in DB and set isEditing=false
-- on checkButton click, update stroage in DB and set isEditing=false
+- on checkIcon click, update stroage in DB and set isEditing=false

 ServiceTab (service : IService, currentStorage : ICourses[], serviceRef)